Strunius

+Description

-Although it was a lobe-finned fish, Strunius fins were supported by fin rays, which are more associated with ray-finned fish.
+Although it was a lobe-finned fish, Strunius fins were supported by fin rays and appear closer in form to those of ray-finned fish.
 However, its skull was composed of two articulating halves, a feature characteristic of the lobe-finned rhipidistians.
-The skull was also divided by a deep articulation, with both halves probably connected by a large muscle, increasing the power of the bite.
-The same system is seen in coelacanths and the better-known Eusthenopteron.
+The skull was also divided by a deep articulation, with both halves probably connected by a large muscles, increasing the strength of the animal's bite.
+The same system is seen in coelacanths and the better-known genus Eusthenopteron.

 Compared to other lobe-finned fishes, Strunius had a rather short, stubby body, and was just 10 cm long.
 It was covered in large, round, bony scales, and probably fed on other fishes.